Host and hostess clubs: Hosts

 Pay is usually determined by commission on drink sales with hosts often drinking far past a healthy limit, usually while trying to hide their drunkenness.
 Because the base hourly wage is usually extremely low, almost any man can become a host regardless of looks or charisma (depending on the bar).
-However, hosts who cannot increase their sales usually drop out very soon, because of the minimal wage.
-The environment in a host bar is usually very competitive, with tens of thousands of dollars sometimes offered to the host who can achieve the highest sales.
+Hosts who cannot increase their sales usually drop out very soon, because of the minimal wage.
+The environment in a host bar is usually competitive, with tens of thousands of dollars sometimes offered to the host who can achieve the highest sales.